chamith96/Chat-App/README.md

 # Chat-App
-Basic Chat appc Using Ionic 3, Angular 4 and Firebase.
+Basic Chat app Using Ionic 3, Angular 4 and Firebase.